Michael Bamberger: Career

 After graduating from the University of Pennsylvania in 1982, Bamberger became a reporter for the Vineyard Gazette on Martha's Vineyard, Massachusetts.
 He joined The Philadelphia Inquirer in 1986 and became a senior writer for Sports Illustrated in 1995.

-Bamberger is the author of eight nonfiction books and the co-author of one novel.
+Bamberger is the author of nine nonfiction books and the co-author of one novel.

-His most recent book is The Ball in the Air (2023), about the lives of three amateur golfers, Pratima Sherpa, Ryan French and Sam Reeves.
+His two most recent books are The Ball in the Air (2023) and The Playing Lesson (2025).
+The Ball in the Air is about the lives of three amateur golfers, Pratima Sherpa, Ryan French and Sam Reeves.
+In The Playing Lesson Bamberger writes about his play in a number of pro-am golf events.

 Wonderland: A Year in the Life of an American High School (2004), chronicles the senior year of a group of high school students.
 The rights for the book were bought by Paramount, and MTV and Tollin/Robbins Productions were to produce the film, which had tentatively been named Pennsbury.
 In 2004, Mike Tollin and Brian Robbins signed with Walt Disney Studios, leaving the status of the project uncertain.

 The Man Who Heard Voices: Or, How M. Night Shyamalan Risked His Career on a Fairy Tale (2006), released the same week as the writer-director-producer's film Lady in the Water, profiles him as he develops it.

 The Swinger (2011), a novel he wrote with fellow Sports Illustrated writer Alan Shipnuck, is a satire of the Tiger Woods sex scandal.

 The Second Life of Tiger Woods (2020) covers Woods's win at the 2019 Masters.

 He is also the author of four autobiographical books on golf: The Green Road Home (1986), To the Linksland (1992), This Golfing Life (2005) and Men in Green (2015).

 Bamberger's play Bart & Fay, about the longtime relationship between Bart Giamatti and Fay Vincent, was performed in 1996 at Philadelphia's Walnut Street Theatre.